iov-one/weave/docs/design/overview.rst

-All data structures that go over the wire (passed on any external interface, or saved to the key value store), must be able to be serialized and deserialized.
+All data structures that go over the wire (passed on any external interface, or saved to the key value store), must be able to be serialized and de-serialized.
 An application may have any custom binary format it wants, and to support this flexibility, we provide a ``Persistent`` interface to handle marshaling similar to the